Squirrel Behavior

 There are many ways squirrels communicate with one another.
 Some of the most common signals include vocalizations, body language, and movements.

 Vocalizations can be anything from a quiet meow to an excited chatter.
 Squirrels use body language to show how they’re feeling or what they want.
+They may arch their back, twirl their tail, or lift their head high in the air.

 4- Reproduction